-- Ten specialty programs at Riley Hospital for Children at IU Health ranked among the top 50 children’s hospitals in the nation.
+- 10 out of 10 specialty programs at Riley Hospital for Children at IU Health ranked among the top 50 children’s hospitals in the nation.

 - Six hospitals designated as Magnet® hospital systems by the American Nurses Credentialing Center recognizing excellence in nursing care.

 As an academic health center, IU Health works in partnership with Indiana University School of Medicine to train physicians, blending breakthrough research and treatments with the highest quality of patient care.

 Research conducted by Indiana University School of Medicine faculty gives IU Health physicians and patients access to the most leading-edge and comprehensive treatment options.